-Where a student chooses to bring any container or item to school or to a school event, he or she acknowledges and agrees that the container/item is subject to search at any time.
+Where a student chooses to bring any container or item to school or to a school event, the student acknowledges and agrees that the container/item is subject to search at any time.

 Students should not share lockers, clothing items, book bags, purses, etc. since items found during searches could subject both parties to disciplinary proceedings.